neithere/dark/doc/shaping.rst

 Shaping Data
 ============

-.. module:: datashaping.shaping
+.. module:: dark.shaping

-The whole datashaping package is built mainly for the function :func:`cast`.
+The whole dark package is built mainly for the function :func:`cast`.
 It can be used to build HTML tables, etc. For interactive shell there is a wrapper function :func:`cast_cons` which redirects arguments to :func:`cast` and prints results as a nice-looking ASCII table.